TerriaJS/TerriaMap/README.md

 #### Configure magda-gateway csp
 The  Magda gateway default content security policy (csp) allows for same origin script loading only and refuses inline script execution, which may cause problems for some browsers such as Chrome.
-To overcome the problems, the gateway's default csp will be customised by file [terria-map-csp.json](magda/gateway/config/terria-map-csp.json).
+To overcome the problems, the gateway's default csp will be overridden by file [terria-map-csp.json](magda/gateway/config/terria-map-csp.json).
 Please copy that json file to the root directory of magda-gateway before starting the gateway server.
 The gateway must be restarted whenever this json file is changed.
 #### Configure magda-gateway proxy-route
-For this experiment, we also override the default proxy routes settings by providing file [terria-map-proxy-routes.json](terria-map-proxy-routes.json).
+For this experiment, we also override the default proxy routes settings by providing file [terria-map-proxy-routes.json](magda/gateway/config/terria-map-proxy-routes.json).
 Before starting the gateway server, please copy that json file to the root directory of magda-gateway.
 #### Build and start magda-gateway
   ```
      cd magda-gateway